 Not just an individual insurance company but all insurance companies.

-The practice manager claimed there were many invoices unpaid 3 months after the consultation or episode date.
+The practice manager claimed there were many invoices unpaid by insurance companies 3 months after the consultation or episode date.

 This was all the fault of the insurance companies who simply do not want to pay.

-I found this odd as in my experience ALL insurance companies pay well before 3 months have elapsed.
+I found this odd as in my experience ALL the insurance companies I deal with pay well before 3 months have elapsed.

 The practice manager therefore altered the patient’s terms and conditions to read “patients will be asked to pay anything not settled after three months”.

-This is, in his words “a long stop”.
-This would prevent the issue arising.
+This is, in his words “a long stop” and would prevent the issue arising.

 I’m not convinced however putting such a plaster over the wound is the correct action to take.